ABC(T)-graphs: an axiomatic characterization of the median procedure in graphs with connected and G$^2$-connected medians: Graphs with the pairing property

 \section{Graphs with the pairing property}

-In this section, we investigate the graphs with the pairing and double-pairing properties.
-MacMorris et al.~\cite{McMoMuNoPo} established that the graphs with the pairing property are ABC-graphs.
+In this section, we investigate the class of graphs with the pairing property and the (larger) class of graphs with the double-pairing property.
+McMorris et al.~\cite{McMoMuNoPo} established that the graphs with the pairing property are ABC-graphs.
 We show that this also holds for graphs with the double-pairing property.
 We also prove that both those classes of graphs are proper subclasses of bipartite Helly graphs, showing that Theorem~\ref{th-G2conn} is a strict generalization of~\cite[Theorem~4]{McMoMuNoPo}.
 We characterize the graphs with the pairing property in a local-to-global way as bipartite Helly graphs where each ball of radius 2 satisfies the pairing property.
 Finally, we show that the problem of deciding if a graph satisfies the double-pairing property is in co-NP.